 You may be planning to visit Morocco in the near future, and making plans for the cities and destinations you intend to visit.
 However, there are several spots in the country that often overwhelm travelers hoping to pay them a visit.
 This is because the areas are vast and difficult to understand easily.
-Consider planning a visit to the Sahara Desert or the Atlas Mountains…it automatically tells you that you may need a deeper level of knowledge just to plan a visit.
+Consider planning a visit to the Moroccan part of the Sahara Desert or the Atlas Mountains…it automatically tells you that you may need a deeper level of knowledge just to plan a visit.
 Fortunately, that is not the case, and where the Atlas Mountains are concerned, it is much easier than you might think to plan the perfect Atlas Mountains tour.

 Understanding the Atlas Mountains